gramian/matrico/README.md

 * A Matrix can only have real-valued flonum entries.

-* Everything is a matrix, particularly, matrices are incompatible with _Scheme_'s (homogeneous) vectors.
+* Everything is a matrix, particularly, matrixes are incompatible with _Scheme_'s (homogeneous) vectors.

 * Matrix transformations are based on functional map-reduce approach.